albeach/DIVE25/README.md

+# DIVE25 - Federated Identity Management and Access Control System

+## Quick Start

 ![DIVE25-ProjSnooze-Header-v1 2](https://github.com/user-attachments/assets/9a94e85a-fd86-4758-8ee6-607cdd23ec3b)

 # DIVE25 | Project Snooze Control | Deployment Runbook

 ## Overview
-DIVE25 is a secure identity and access management platform integrating Ping Identity solutions with containerized deployments.
+DIVE25 is a secure identity and access management platform integrating open-source frameworks with containerized deployments.
 This repository contains the deployment runbooks, configurations, and automation scripts for managing and maintaining the DIVE25 platform across different environments.

 In a multi-partner NATO environment, enabling secure, controlled access to a centralized repository of sensitive documents requires robust identity federation and Attribute-Based Access Control (ABAC).
 By adhering to NATO STANAGs (4774, 4778, and 5636) and NATO Security Policy, this report outlines a comprehensive approach for:

-- **Federated Authentication**: Integrating multiple Identity Providers (IdPs) through PingFederate.
+- **Federated Authentication**: Integrating multiple Identity Providers (IdPs) through Kong.
 - **Standardized Attributes**: Ensuring attributes like classification level, caveats, nationality, and organizational affiliation are consistent and interoperable.
 - **OPA-based ABAC**: Using Open Policy Agent (OPA) and Rego policies to enforce fine-grained authorization decisions.
 - **Document Metadata Storage**: Using MongoDB for flexible and scalable metadata management.